 There's A Hike In Florida That Leads You Straight To An Abandoned Civil War Fort

-Sometimes all you need is a good dose of history to remind you why many parts of Florida are so great.
-When you’re able to visit spots in your home state that hold so much value and so many stories, it’s hard to pass up an opportunity to explore.
-This particular short hike will take you through an abandoned Civil War Fort, but when you see the way nature has reclaimed it, you’ll be in awe.
-Grab those boots, because today we’re exploring the West Martello Tower in Florida.
+We all know there are plenty of great hiking trails in Florida.
+When exploring some of the best hikes in Florida, you just may encounter a good dose of history that will remind you why the Sunshine State is so great.
+There are so many spots in our wonderful state that hold so much value and have so many fascinating stories – it can be hard to pass up an opportunity to explore!
+Today, we’re featuring a short hike that will take you to an abandoned Civil War fort in Florida.
+When you see the way that nature has reclaimed this place, you’ll be in awe.
+Lace up your hiking boots, because today, we’re exploring the West Martello Tower in Key West.

-Have you ever visited the West Martello Tower?
-Share your experience with us in the comments below!
+Have you ever visited the West Martello Tower in Key West, Florida?
+Share your experiences with us in the comments!

 Can I hike to historical sites in Florida?